morsedan/UDTechnicalInterviewPrep/README.md

 # Underdog Devs Technical Interview Prep

-The purpose of this repo is to provide a structured approach to preparing for entry-level software development position interviews.
+The purpose of this repo is to provide a structured approach to preparing for entry-level software developer interviews.

 Everyone learns at a different pace.
 Don't compare how quickly you progress through this material to how quickly others do.
 It won't help you.